cp3402-students/Coursework_3402_group4/site.md

 This index page and some other pages have the slideshow **PLUGIN** that provides some custom features to the site.

 2. #### About us
+    The about us is page that has multiple media&text block.
+The first part is three parallel cards that emphasis on what makes us stand out.
+Following with details that further explain why do we have such claim.
+By default, **learn more** button will redirect the user to our staff page.

+    For the award section, there is a **view this** button that redirect user to the award document page, which contains a slideshow gallery that display a selection of images.
 3. #### Registration

 4. #### Schedule